wp-plugins/cognito-forms/readme.txt

 == Screenshots ==

 1. Build your form with our easy-to-use, drag-and-drop editor.
 2. Publish your form and adjust your form's style.
 3. View your entries.
+4. After installation, Cognito Forms will appear on the admin bar.
+5. After logging into (or registering with) Cognito Forms from your wordpress site, click on the Cognito Forms icon to insert a form into your page or post.
+6. Choose your Cognito Form.
+7. The appropriate short code will be added to your page or post.